-Sister Elizabeth (Bernarda) Cummins is a Chicago-area native.
-She grew up in Tinley Park, Illinois and attended St. Christopher School in Midlothian where she met the Franciscan Sisters of Dubuque.
-Her family moved to Elmhurst, Illinois where she graduated from Immaculate Conception High School.
-Following a year of discernment with her family after her father’s sudden death, she entered Mount St. Francis.
+Sister Elizabeth (Bernarda) “Liz” Cummins is a Chicago-area native.
+She grew up in Tinley Park, Illinois, and attended St. Christopher School in Midlothian where she met the Franciscan Sisters of Dubuque.
+Her family moved to Elmhurst, Illinois, where she graduated from Immaculate Conception High School.
+Following a year of discernment with her family after her father’s sudden death, she entered the Sisters of St. Francis.
 She began her ministry teaching in elementary and secondary schools in Iowa.
-She was a spiritual director and retreat director in Sioux City, IA following Certification in those areas.
-She moved to Phoenix, AZ and served as director of adult formation and initiation at Our lady of the Valley Parish.
-Later she developed and served as coordinator of Bereavement Services for Catholic Cemeteries of the Diocese of Phoenix.
-Since 2004 she has been engaged in private practice in spiritual direction in Phoenix area
+She was a spiritual director and retreat director in Sioux City, Iowa.
+Later she moved to Phoenix, Arizona, and served as director of adult formation and initiation at Our lady of the Valley Parish and then developed and served as coordinator of Bereavement Services for Catholic Cemeteries of the Diocese of Phoenix.
+Since 2004 she has been engaged in private practice in spiritual direction in the Phoenix area.

 Sr. Camilla Hemann